aritchie/userdialogs/readme.md

 * Universal Windows Platform (Win10/UWP)
 * Portable Class Libraries (Profile 259)

-* Windows Phone 8 (Silverlight) - WARNING - support for this is being dropped soon
-* Windows Phone 8.1 - WARNING - support for this is being dropped soon

 ## Setup

 To use, simply reference the nuget package in each of your platform projects.